THEATER FOR THE NEW CITY'S DREAM UP FESTIVAL TO PRESENT "OCCASIONALLY

 Running Time: 70 minutes.
 Critics are invited to all performances.

-NEW YORK, July 10 -- It was inevitable, perhaps, that our post-truth politics would inseminate 21st century absurdist theater.
-On sunny example is "Occasionally Nothing" by Natalie Menna, which takes us to a dismal time-to-come when something can become a profound, obvious nothing.
+NEW YORK, August 2 -- It was inevitable, perhaps, that our post-truth politics would seep into 21st century absurdist theater.
+One sunny example is "Occasionally Nothing" by Natalie Menna, which takes us to a dismal time-to-come when something can become a profound, obvious nothing.
 Life becomes the time in between the sometimes which sometimes happen.
 The piece won awards in Planet Connections Festivity for developmental stagings, with critics cheering the playwright for her mastery of Theater of the Absurd.
 Theater for the New City's Dream Up festival will present the work September 8 to 16.
+Ivette Dumeng directs.

 The short two-act play is set in the foreseeable future, when the world is nearing its end.
 An older man, a young man and a woman, all British expats, are sheltering from nearby bomb blasts in a bleak room.
 They cope by taunting each other with warped games of verbal wordplay and by blurring each other's realities while losing touch with their own.
 The older man is the uncle of the younger man, who is a punk rocker.
-The woman, wife of the latter, is slightly older than he; she is a former Rockette and of Sephardic Jewish heritage.
+The woman, wife of the older man, is a former Rockette of Sephardic Jewish heritage.
 The trio's ordeal is meant to offer a bleak glimpse at life in the wake of a dystopian presidency, where wars will abound, words will have lost their meaning and people will have lost their way.

-The play won prizes for Outstanding Playwriting of a One-Act and Outstanding Overall Production of a One-Act at Planet Connections Festivity in 2016.
+A one-act version of the play won prizes for Outstanding Playwriting of a One-Act and Outstanding Overall Production of a One-Act at Planet Connections Festivity in 2016.
+The following year, Maiken Wiese was awarded Best Supporting Actress for her role in the two-act version.

 Critic Edmond Malin (Outer Stage) compares the characters' speech to the denial of truth in our present political dialogue.
 They talk, he writes, "only in a captivating double speak which they have presumably needed to adopt because of bad political developments.
 'Is something ever nothing?' they ask.
 'Sometimes.'
 If this sounds like splitting hairs, just remember who got elected last year and keep reading.
 Such discourse and the 'endgame' which the men fear is approaching bring to mind the great Samuel Beckett.
 His work seems to work best in dark times.
 But when are we?
 Clay enjoys listening to 80s music, even during the apocalypse using his last battery.
 At one point, he suggests listening to the band New Order, which had been banned by the New World Order.
 What I mean to say is, pay attention and enjoy the dark humor."
 He quotes direct allusions to our present political situation that are, well, chilling.
 Under the “Grumpf” administration, the characters declare, “we’ve moved from discourse to dissent to verbal threats to violence…to silence.”

-In both reviews, there was enthusiastic praise for director Yvette Dumeng and for all three actors, two of whom, Sean Hogan and Maiken Wiese, are returning for this production.
+Both reviews were enthusiastic in their praise for the direction and for the three actors, two of whom, Sean Hoagland (younger man) and Maiken Wiese (wife), are returning for this production.
+Brad Fryman joins the cast as the older man.

 Lighting design is by Gilbert "Lucky" Pearto.
 Costume design is by Janet Mervin.
 Sound design is by Andy Evan Cohen.